remy-phelipot/gta5checkscript/README.md

 * How to handle HASH MISMATCH files
 * How to handle UNKNOWN files
 * How to use `repairGta.py`
+* How to get help or contact me

 # How to use `checkGta.py` and `checkGta3.py`